daren-thomas/daren-thomas.github.io/_posts/2019-11-13-cea-workflow-how-to-automate-simulations.md

 The `cea workflow` command executes a series of CEA scripts in sequence.
 That's it.
 That's all it does.

+Now... why should you care?
+Because you can use this command to run a predefined set of CEA commands in sequence and go for a coffee while the computer does the work for you.

 ## Syntax

 You can use the `cea --help workflow` command in the CEA Console to view help for the workflow script: